 - Not everyone who was injured has a right to a settlement.However, if the injury was not your fault, there’s a good chance you do.

 The best way to find out if your injury qualifies for a lawsuit or claim is to talk to a lawyer.
-A good attorney will give you a free consultation, listen to what happened, and help you understand your legal rights—and how much, if anything, you’re likely to recover.
+A good personal injury attorney in Savannah, Georgia will give you a free consultation, listen to what happened, and help you understand your legal rights—and how much, if anything, you’re likely to recover.

 - Someone else had a legal duty to be careful.
 For example, the owner of a property has a duty to care about the safety of guests on the property.
 Every driver has a duty to be careful while driving.
 Generally, any time someone’s actions or inaction could impact the safety of those around them, the law says they have a duty to be careful.